 - As usual, celebrities and famous designers/artists were there: we especially enjoyed a talk by Billie Eilish & Takashi Murakami on Creative Collaboration.

 - The traditional Sneak Peaks were again inspiring: particularly interesting was Project About Face, a tool for validating the integrity of photographs.
 Having given us the tools of illusion with Photoshop, Adobe is now working on the antidote.

 All in all, a great MAX conference.
 The CC2020 release itself was probably the most impactful news: attendees were trying it out as they learned about it.
 We were really happy this year that the InDesign team did such an awesome job of supporting the extensibility features, which made it possible for us to offer CC2020 versions of many of our plugins/extension concurrently.

-I have to admit that our favorite moment at the conference was seeing David Blatner explain InDesign Server and show Silicon Designer to nearly 1,500 people in attendance for his session "Adobe InDesign: Pro-Level Secrets" (go to about 1 hour, 12 minutes in).
+I have to admit that our favorite moment at the conference was seeing David Blatner explain InDesign Server and show Silicon Designer to nearly 1,500 people in attendance for his session “Adobe InDesign: Pro-Level Secrets”.
 Not everyone knows about these niche software products, although from our myopic perspective, they are the pinnacle of technology itself.